 - NVIDIA Display properties refers to the control panel-based user interface from which you can configure the advanced display properties of the NVIDIA ForceWare graphics display driver.
-For details, see ""Accessing the NVIDIA Display Properties Control Panel" on page 35. - nView Desktop Manager (the topic of this user's guide) is a user level application utility that focuses on making you more productive when working on your Windows desktop.
+For details, see "nView Desktop Manager Control Panel Access" on page 18. - nView Desktop Manager (the topic of this user's guide) is a user level application utility that focuses on making you more productive when working on your Windows desktop.
 Desktop Manager was originally created for multi-display graphics cards but has grown to enhance single-display user desktops as well.
 Desktop Manager supports both single-display and multi-display configurations running with single-display, multi-display, or multiple graphics cards based on NVIDIA GPUs.